department-of-veterans-affairs/vets-api/README.md

 For an example, see `application.yml.example`

-1. Install Redis (on mac): `brew install redis`
 1. Follow post install instructions
   - always have Redis running as service
-  - manually launch Redis `redis-server /usr/local/etc/redis.conf`
+  - manually launch Redis `brew services start redis`
 1. Set the environment variables above according to your Redis configuration

 *Note*: If you encounter `Redis::CannotConnectError: Error connecting to Redis on localhost:6379 (Errno::ECONNREFUSED)` this is a sign that redis is not currently running or `config/redis.yml` is not using correct host and port.
+Tra
 ### Optional Application Configuration
 The following features require additional configuration, click for details.
 - [Authentication with ID.me](/docs/setup/authentication_with_idme.md)